-Several research studies suggest that grape plants be replanted every 30 to 35 years since they gradually lose their ability to resist disease over time.
-The vast majority of Napa Valley and Sonoma County vines were planted in the 1990s and were not slated to be replaced until 2000 or 2010.
+Several research studies suggest replanting grape plants every 30 to 35 years since they gradually lose their ability to resist disease over time.
+The vast majority of vines planted in Napa Valley and Sonoma County during the 1990s were not slated to be replaced until 2000 or 2010.

 However, many of the plantings established in the 1970s were incorrect grapes planted in inappropriate locations.
 According to Australian winemaker James Halliday, Phylloxera provided a chance to make amends for the legacy of the 1970s that would not have been possible under any other circumstances.